Parole Officer jobs in Louisiana

 LOCATION OF WORK:

 Department of Public Safety and Corrections, Office of Juvenile Justice.
-Other locations may be approved by SCS.

 JOB DISTINCTIONS: